 - Click the Find Source button, then select your source

-- 2024 and newer Panasonic TVs include support for 3D LUT calibration, which is done by selecting one of the 3D LUT slots presented on the Hardware Connection page
+- 2024 and newer Panasonic TVs include support for 3D LUT calibration, which is done by selecting one of the 3D LUT slots presented on the Targets page

 - Notes: